Parent Guide For Preventing Child Molestation & Sexual Abuse

 - Offer to babysit, including overnight trips or sleepovers.

-* Keep in mind that most sexual offenders are someone we know and trust.
-They are notoriously friendly, nice, kind, engaging and likeable.
+* Keep in mind that most sex offenders are someone we know and trust.
+They are notoriously friendly, nice, kind, engaging and likable.
 They often target victims, insinuating themselves into that child's life, their family, school, house of worship, sports, and hobbies.
-Sexual offenders are professional con artists and are expert at getting children and families to trust them.
+Sex offenders are professional con artists and are expert at getting children and families to trust them.
 They will smile at you, look you right in the eye and make you believe they are trustworthy.

 Beware Single Moms!